PureStorage-OpenConnect/PureStorageDbaTools/README.md

 ## Restrictions

 - This code assumes that each database resides in a single FlashArray volume, i.e. there is one window logical volume per database
-- The code does not work with database(s) that reside on SQL Server fail over instances
+- The code does not work with database(s) that reside on SQL Server failover instances
 - All database(s) used when performing a database to database refresh reside on the same FlashArray
+- The static data masking functionality currently works with char, varchar and nvarchar columns only

 ## Authors